 4. My puppy cries at night!
 Help!

 Puppies have different needs, both physiologically and psychologically.
-Most of the barking at night, in their cases, is due either to envy or to insecurity.
+Most of the barking at night, in their cases, is due either to envy or insecurity.

 To prevent your puppy from waking you up at night to do his needs: